"A hero will never give up, never hide, never be defeated, never accept evil."

 The Man Is Sticking It To The Man: Masayoshi's self righteousness is fueled by his distaste for the police, who he considers to be too lax on "lesser" crimes.
 Nevermind that he's a Teen Idol whose existence is funded by his modelling agency, or that he gets most of his best advice from a beat cop.

-Mistaken for Gay: The moment Goto tells Mari he's not interested she asks if he's into Masayoshi.
-Then she states that he is at the end when she sees him and Masayoshi.
+Mistaken for Gay: The moment Goto tells Mari he's not interested in her during episode 6, she asks if he's into Masayoshi.
+Then she states that he is at the end when she sees him putting Masayoshi in a headlock.

 Monster of the Week: In-universe.
 When King Torture appears, his minions show up and start wreaking havoc once a week.